-§6-06 Emergency Lock-Ins.
+§ 6-06 Emergency Lock-Ins.

 - (a) Emergency lock-ins shall be in effect for no longer than necessary to allow staff to investigate or avoid a serious incident, conduct searches, or restore order or safety. - (b) DOC shall limit the scope of emergency lock-ins so that only those housing areas that must be locked down are affected. - (c) As soon as an emergency lock-in occurs or is extended beyond a regularly scheduled lock-in period, the Department shall notify the Board and CHA, in writing, as to the facilities and specific housing area locations and number of people impacted.
-Notification may be accomplished via the Department's Incident Reporting System or similar system in place for real-time, operational reporting. - (d) When emergency lock-ins require the cancellation or delay of visits, the Department shall notify the public on its website or by other means as to the facilities where visits are affected. - (e) The Department shall document the locations and reason(s) for each emergency lock-in (e.g., fight, slashing, use of force, missing razor) and the objectives to be accomplished during the lock-in related to those reasons (e.g., investigate use of
+Notification may be accomplished via the Department's Incident Reporting System or similar system in place for real-time, operational reporting.

+- (d) When emergency lock-ins require the cancellation or delay of visits, the Department shall notify the public on its website or by other means as to the facilities where visits are affected. - (e) The Department shall document the locations and reason(s) for each emergency lock-in (e.g., fight, slashing, use of force, missing razor) and the objectives to be accomplished during the lock-in related to those reasons (e.g., investigate use of force, conduct searches to recover contraband) in a manner that may be analyzed electronically by the Board. - (f) When authorizing an extension of an emergency lock-in beyond a regularly scheduled lock-in period, the Department shall re-evaluate the stated reasons and objectives for the lock-in and shall document reasons as to why the lock-in must be continued (e.g., search still underway, not enough staff on post to lock out housing area). - (g) In all housing areas where lock-ins have continued for more than six (6) consecutive hours.

-- force, conduct searches to recover contraband) in a manner that may be analyzed electronically by the Board - When authorizing an extension of an emergency lock-in beyond a regularly scheduled lock-in period, the Department shall re-evaluate the stated reasons and objectives for the lock-in and shall document reasons as to why the lock-in must be continued (e.g., search still underway, not enough staff on post to lock out housing area). - In all housing areas where lock-ins have continued for more than six (6) consecutive hours, CHA staff shall complete medical and mental health rounds.
-DOC shall ensure timely access to medical and mental health care particularly emergency or time-urgent medical and mental health care - during any lock-in, and must provide for other delayed or missed services as quickly as possible following an emergency - For lock-ins continuing for twenty-four (24) hours or more, the Department shall notify the Board in writing of the steps taken to address the emergency and lift the lock-in. - For the following services, the Department shall track and record, in a manner that may be analyzed electronically by the Board, whether services were impacted (i.e., cancelled, delayed, or not affected) due to an emergency lock-in and the number of bousing areas and people affected: number of housing areas and people affected: (1) Recreation
+CHA staff shall complete medical and mental health rounds.
+DOC shall ensure timely access to medical and mental health care particularly emergency or time-urgent medical and mental health care during any lock-in, and must provide for other delayed or missed services as quickly as possible following an emergency lock-in.

+- (h) For lock-ins continuing for twenty-four (24) hours or more, the Department shall notify the Board in writing of the steps taken to address the emergency and lift the lock-in.

+- (i) For the following services, the Department shall track and record, in a manner that may be analyzed electronically by the Board, whether services were impacted (i.e., cancelled, delayed, or not affected) due to an emergency lock-in and the number of housing areas and people affected:

+- (1) Recreation

-- Law library Visits
+- (2) Law library

+- (3) Visits

-- Religious services (4)
+- (4) Religious services

-- Educational services
+- (5) Educational services

-Sick call
+- (6) Sick call

-Other Clinic services
+- (7) Other Clinic services

-- Medication/pharmacy
+- (8) Medication/pharmacy

-- Scheduled Medical and Mental Health appointments (including on- and off- Island specialty appointments)
+- (9) Scheduled Medical and Mental Health appointments (including on- and off- Island specialty appointments)

-(10) Medical or Mental health rounds
+- (10) Medical or Mental health rounds

+- (11) Programming